joe-meyer/design-patterns/README.md

 # Overview
 The purpose of this repository is to illustrate various design patterns via C# implementations which developers can relate to.
-Each implementation can be found under it's corresponding directory within the DesignPatterns project.

 Note that while the XUnit project was added and tests were created these are by no means intended as a guideline for what good unit tests would look like, simply as a convenient way of allowing people to download the source and debug a pattern should they choose.

 For more information on software design patterns, wikipedia has some great overviews and content (some of which will be duplicated here for ease of reference): https://en.wikipedia.org/wiki/Design_Patterns